texonica/company-dashboard/memory-bank/techContext.md

 3. **Technical Approach**:
    - Secure backend processing for all financial data
    - Database model for complex payment-project relationships
-   - AI/ML pipeline for continuous improvement of categorization
+   - AI/ML pipeline using Gemini API for transaction categorization
    - Audit trail for all financial operations
    - Export capabilities for financial reports